KeithSloan/GDML/README.md

 If you like what you see you might like to thank Lei Zhang by contributing to his [FreeCAD Patreon](https://www.patreon.com/thundereal/posts)

-You can use FreeCAD 0.19.1 but this does not have the toEulerAngles function that facilities the fixing of exports with rotations and import speed will still be slow.
-The toEulerAngles facility should be in the process of being added to FreeCAD 0.20

-For latest versions of FreeCAD 0.19 see the Assets section of https://github.com/FreeCAD/FreeCAD/releases

 **Changes to Placement (GDML Position & Rotation)**